Arithmetic inflection of superelliptic curves: Beyond arithmetic inflection of hyperelliptic curves

 \subsection{Acknowledgements}

 The first author would like to thank Vlad Matei for helpful conversations in the early stages of this project.
+Thanks are also due to the two anonymous referees, whose comments and suggestions have led to an improved exposition.
 The third author was funded by CONACYT project no. 299261.
-The fourth author was supported by the Research and Training Group in Algebra, Algebraic Geometry, and Number Theory, at the University of Georgia (DMS-1344994), funded by the National Science Foundation.